kid1412621/kid1412621.github.io/posts/vitepress-migration.md

 ---

-[Vue.js team decided replace VuePress with VitePress totally](https://github.com/vuejs/vitepress/discussions/548), or they're planning ship VitePress as VuePress 3 to drop webpack support.
-So in current stage, the VitePress is still in alpha and not fully ready yet.
-The migration is not smooth due to some features missing.
+[Vue.js team decided replace VuePress with VitePress totally](https://github.com/vuejs/vitepress/discussions/548).
+And they're planning to ship VitePress as VuePress 3 to drop webpack support.
+In current stage, the VitePress is still in alpha and not fully ready yet.
+So the migration is not smooth due to some features missing.

-Anyway, once I decide to do so, there's no turning back.
-But I don't want to pay a lot of time to learn the new API and polish the details to solve the issues during the migration, I've chosen the laziest way.
+Anyway, once I've been attracted by the new toy, there's no turning back.
+Learning the new API, or polishing the details to solve the issues isn't my option, hence I choose the laziest way for the sake of time.

 ## Replace the default theme